South Africa to announce axed Super Rugby sides next month

-CAPE TOWN South African Rugby has set July 7 as the date when they decide which two of the country's teams will be dropped from Super Rugby for next season.
+CAPE TOWN (Reuters) - South African Rugby has set July 7 as the date when they decide which two of the country's teams will be dropped from Super Rugby for next season.

 The number of South Africa sides will be cut from six to four as the tournament is reduced from 18 teams to 15 after criticism from broadcasters over the quality of the product in its present form.